kevinolega/callcentertrainingtips/_posts/2015-02-23-impossible-small-steps.md

 Despite that.

-I end up reaching maximum level in the iOS game Injustice:God's among us.
+I end up reaching maximum level in the iOS game Injustice: God's among us.

 I reached level 25 in the game Summoner's War in two months something my friend achieved in six months.